Setting Our Table Proudly!

-Before beginning, I needed to find out about the rules around labelling.
+Before beginning, we needed to find out about the rules around labeling.
 There are dozens, both at the Federal and Provincial levels.
 It’s like like sifting wheat from chaff to find out how to read them.
 But I think we’ve nailed it.
 Maybe not perfectly.
 But that’s where you come in.
 We look forward to your feedback.

 According to the Canadian Food Inspection Agency, a “Product of Canada” label means that all, or nearly all, of the food, processing and labour used to make the food is Canadian.
 These foods were